Ravi1511/create/README.md

-# create
+# Create And Copy Using System Calls
-create files of arbitrary size
+1.Create files of arbitrary size using system calls only and not using any library function.
+2.Copying file from one location to another and remove the file after copying to desired location using system calls only.